 American Witch Hazel and Flowering Dogwood are two examples of native trees of New York you can plant.
 Others are Gray Birch and Common Hackberry.

-What plants are native to eastern North America?
+What plants are native to Eastern North America?

-Several plants are native to eastern North America, for example, Great Blue Lobelia, Wild Geranium, Virginia Bluebells, Purple Coneflower, Sweet Flag, Heuchera Americana Caltha palustris, Acorus calamus, Acer rubrum, Black Chokeberry, Blazing Star.
+Several plants are native to eastern North America, for example, Great Blue Lobelia, Wild Geranium, Virginia Bluebells, Purple Coneflower, Sweet Flag, Heuchera Americana Caltha palustris, Acorus calamus, Acer rubrum, Black Chokeberry, and Blazing Star.